 During the pandemic, Airbnb made adaptations, one of which is online experiences.
 Many people from around the globe sold services like room games, nature tours and a lot more creative stuff.

 You can create a micro niche Shopify store offering a particular service, and then add more services based on your idea to scale quickly.
 If you like you can also offer one of the following as services

 Rentals fall somewhere between dropshipping and drop servicing, but it’s a great model for those who are looking to use Shopify for services.
 You can rent vehicles, clothes, baby products, music instruments, party suppliers and what not.
 But if you follow this model and you don’t have the product for renting, you can again outsource it by partnering, or offering a fixed pay to someone who owns the product you’d want to offer as rental.
-And if you are thinking it is not profitable, you should check out the recent Statista report that claims the equipment rental business will grow to 59.4 billion USD in 2021.

 Many big brands offer products that require assembly, and you can use this gap to offer services around installation.
 So if you are looking for solar panel installation services and have already bought the solar panels, you can offer a premium installation experience and generate good profit by outsourcing installations.